 - Another indication that the Rolex is a fake is the date window.
 When you view the date through the Cyclops, the date should be magnified 2.5xand fill the entire window.
 Majority of the time, a fake Rolex will only be magnified 1.5x and will not be clear.
 If you have trouble reading the date or it doesn’t fill the entire window, be on alert.
 Chances are that this is a fake Rolex.

 - Also, a stainless steel Rolex will never have a date and day on the dial.
 This is the most popular kind of fake Rolex.
-Only 18kt gold and titanium Rolexes will have a date and day on the dial, never a stainless steel.
+Only 18kt gold and platinum Rolexes will have a date and day on the dial, never a stainless steel.
+(Thanks to one of our readers, Pat, he informed us that “For the general public there are no stainless steel Day-Dates, but from my readings I have learned there are 10 of them!
+Years ago when Rolex established the Day-Date as part of their line 10 were made from stainless steel and presented to the major technicians who worked on the project.
+However, they are rarer than the Kew Observatory Rolexes.”)

 - Many times, one can tell if the Rolex is authentic or a replica based on the weight.
 Typically, fake Rolexes are very light.
 If you put on a Rolex and it is a lot lighter than you were expecting, proceed with caution.